-5.2.1 Required Dismissal: The Title IX Coordinator will dismiss a Formal Complaint for purposes of Sexual Harassment if:

-- 5.2.1.1 The conduct alleged in the Formal Complaint would not constitute Sexual Harassment as defined in this Policy even if proved; - 5.2.1.2 The conduct alleged did not occur in MBKU's Education Program or Activity; or - 5.2.1.3 The Conduct alleged in the Formal Complaint did not occur against a person in the United States.
+- 5.2.1 Required Dismissal: The Title IX Coordinator will dismiss a Formal Complaint for purposes of Sexual Harassment if: - 5.2.1.1 The conduct alleged in the Formal Complaint would not constitute Sexual Harassment as defined in this Policy even if proved; - 5.2.1.2 The conduct alleged did not occur in MBKU's Education Program or Activity; or - 5.2.1.3 The Conduct alleged in the Formal Complaint did not occur against a person in the United States.

 Dismissal of a Formal Complaint does not preclude action under other provisions of the MBKU's policies and procedures.
-If a Formal Complaint is dismissed under this section and the Respondent is a student, the matter will be sent to the VPESS for review.
-The VPESS will decide whether the matter will be pursued under the MBKU Code of Conduct.
+If a Formal Complaint is dismissed under this section and the Respondent is a student, the matter will be sent to the Vice President for Enrollment and Student Services for review.
+The Vice President for Enrollment and Student Services will decide whether the matter will be pursued under the MBKU Code of Conduct.

-If a Formal Complaint is dismissed under this section and the Respondent is an employee, the matter will be sent to the VPHR for review.
-The VPHR will decide whether the matter will be pursued under the MBKU Code of Conduct.
+If a Formal Complaint is dismissed under this section and the Respondent is an employee, the matter will be sent to the Vice President for Human Resources for review.
+The Vice President for Human Resources will decide whether the matter will be pursued under the MBKU Code of Conduct.

 - 5.2.2 Permissive Dismissal: The Title IX Coordinator may dismiss a Formal Complaint or any allegations within the Formal Complaint, if at any time during the investigation or hearing: - 5.2.2.1 A Complainant notifies the Title IX Coordinator in writing that the Complainant would like to withdraw the Formal Complaint or any allegations within the Formal Complaint, - 5.2.2.2 The Respondent is no longer enrolled or employed by MBKU, or - 5.2.2.3 Specific circumstances prevent MBKU from gathering evidence sufficient to reach a determination as to the Formal Complaint or allegations within the Formal Complaint. - 5.2.3 Appeal of Dismissal: Either party may appeal the dismissal of a Formal Complaint or any allegations therein.
-See Section 7 for bases and process for appeals. - 5.3 Consolidation of Formal Complaints: The Title IX Coordinator may consolidate Formal Complaints as to allegations of Sexual Harassment against more than one Respondent or by more than one Complainant against one or more Respondents where the allegations arise out of the same facts or circumstances.
+See Section 7 for bases and process for appeals. - Consolidation of Formal Complaints: The Title IX Coordinator may consolidate Formal Complaints as to allegations of Sexual Harassment against more than one Respondent or by more than one Complainant against one or more Respondents where the allegations arise out of the same facts or circumstances.